Stevia: History

-Early regulation
+Regulation

-During the 1990s, the United States Food and Drug Administration (FDA) received two petitions requesting that stevia be classified as generally recognized as safe (GRAS), but the FDA "disagreed with [the] conclusions [detailed in the petitions]".
+In the early 1990s, the United States Food and Drug Administration (FDA) denied two petitions requesting that stevia be classified as GRAS.
 Stevia remained banned for all uses until the Dietary Supplement Health and Education Act of 1994, after which the FDA revised its stance and permitted stevia to be used as a dietary supplement, although still not as a food additive.

-In 1999, prompted by early studies, the European Commission banned stevia's use in food products within the European Union pending further research.
+In 1999, the European Commission banned stevia's use in food products within the European Union pending further research.
 In 2006 and 2016, research data compiled in the safety evaluations released by the World Health Organization found no adverse effects.

 In December 2008, the FDA gave a "no objection" approval for GRAS status to Truvia and PureVia, both of which use rebaudioside A derived from the Stevia rebaudiana plant.
-However, the FDA said that these products are not stevia, but a highly purified Stevia rebaudiana-extract product.
+The FDA declared that these products are not stevia, but highly purified Stevia rebaudiana extracts.
 In 2015, the FDA still regarded stevia as "not an approved food additive", and stated that it "has not been affirmed as GRAS in the United States due to inadequate toxicological information".
 In June 2016, the U.S. Customs and Border Protection issued an order of detention for stevia products made in China based on information that the products were made using prison labor.
-Certain high-purity stevia glycoside extracts have been generally recognized as safe (GRAS) and may be lawfully marketed and added to food products.
+As of 2017, certain high-purity steviol glycoside extracts have been GRAS in the US, and may be lawfully marketed and added to food products.